mszakacz/mszakacz/README.md

 ## 📱 Colorful Sudoku

 #### Project Description:
 Sudoku is well know logic-based, combinatorial number-placement puzzle game.
 This app improves it by adding a colors, which makes the game more interesting for the young ones.
 There is an option to show the numbers as well.
-Game offers over 60 levels which includes smaller challanges like completing the sudoku in the lowest number of moves or in the specific time.
+Game offers over 60 levels which includes smaller challenges like completing the sudoku in the lowest number of moves or in the specific time.
 Every level is auto-generated which means that every solution is different.
 You can download the app from:
 - [Google Play](https://play.google.com/store/apps/details?id=com.developma.colored_sudoku)
 - [App Store](https://apps.apple.com/us/app/colorful-sudoku/id6446909154)